 It was a beautiful forest, that much was uncontested.

-Ancient, sagely oaks towered to the heavens as if to declare their wisdom over the puny vegetation resting in their shade.
+Ancient, sagely oaks towered to the heavens as if to declare their wisdom and superiority over the puny vegetation resting in their shade.
 Their massive gnarled roots shot from the verdant soil and entwined, creating footstools for the scampering woodland critters.
 The rays of the setting sun cast the emerald landscape with soft hues of yellow, orange, and white.